 - Database objects were created using restricted schema names described in the error message, "SQL0553N".
 The list of restricted schema names now includes SYSPUBLIC.

-- A Db2 version 9.7, version 10.1 or version 10.5 Fix Pack 6 or earlier database is enabled as a high availability disaster recovery (HADR) standby database.
+- The database to be upgraded is a Db2 10.5 Fix Pack 6 or earlier database, and it is enabled as a high availability disaster recovery (HADR) standby database.